Brandon Lowe Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The 9.1 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 12th in the league.
+- The pitching staff for the Red Sox has a collective 9.3 K/9, the eighth-best in MLB.

-- The Red Sox's 4.73 team ERA ranks 17th among all MLB pitching staffs.
+- The Red Sox have the 23rd-ranked team ERA across all MLB pitching staffs (5.06).

-- Sale (1-0) takes the mound for the Red Sox to make his third start this season.
+- The Red Sox will send Kluber (0-2) out for his third start of the season.

-- The lefty last pitched on Thursday against the Detroit Tigers, when he tossed five innings, allowing three earned runs while giving up four hits.
+- In his most recent appearance -- out of the bullpen on Tuesday -- the right-hander threw 2/3 innings against the Tampa Bay Rays while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.